Fragil1ty/amd-opti/bios.md

 # BIOS
-Welcome to my Github, my only aim in here is to produce something basic and understandable for the masses in relation to AM5 and more specifically, what I do on my own personal system that just works.
-I'm not going to go over "what a bios" is, what it does and things of that nature, if you're looking for computer basics, Google is at your disposal.
-Again, I'm using this as a one-stop-shop for you to find values that may or may not work for you so that you're not spending $$$ on PC optimisations, when in reality, it can all be done for FREE.
+Welcome to my Github.
+My name is Fragility and I've been in the optimisation space for a good couple of years now.
+I've helped countless individuals over the years with settings, optimisations, tips, tricks and so on.
+I'm just passionate about computers, hardware and getting the most out of what you have paid for.
+I don't do this professionally, I believe in opensource and with that in mind throughout the repo, I am going to put forward as much informatioin as humanly possible so that you can get solid performance out of your hardware without having to fork out an arm and a leg for optimisations when in reality, you can do this all in the comfort of your own home with a bit of knowledge and courage.